xuzmocode4-325/pmed-app-api/README.md

     *    `--rm`: removes the container
     *    `app`: the name of the service
     *    `sh -c`: passes in a shell command

+## User API Features

+- Anyone from the public can create a profile
+- Only one account per email address
+- Password must follow certain rules, can be configured
+- Access to a profile requires registration and authentication
+- Authenticated users can update profile information
+- Users can be created via the admin portal
+- Admin / staff profiles can view all other profile details
+- Non admin users can apply for a doctor profile
+- Doctor profiles can manage their own events
+- Doctor profiles require approval by an admin user

+## Event API Features

+- Allows authenticated and verified doctors to create, edit, update or delete events created on their own profiles
+- Allows staff users to create, edit, update and delete events for all profiles
+- Denies any and all requests from unauthenticated users, non staff profiles and authenticated but unverified doctors and users

+## Procedures API Features